ObjectPlayer/ethernaut-ctf/README.md

 ### AlienCodex Challenge Summary

 The AlienCodex challenge requires claiming ownership of an alien contract.
 The vulnerability lies in the array length underflow in Solidity 0.5.0 (which doesn't have overflow protection).
 By causing the array length to underflow, we can access any storage slot in the contract.
 The solution exploits this to overwrite the owner address stored in slot 0.
 This challenge demonstrates the importance of understanding contract storage layout and the risks of unchecked arithmetic operations in older Solidity versions.

+### Denial Challenge Summary

+The Denial challenge requires preventing the owner from withdrawing funds by performing a Denial of Service (DoS) attack.
+The vulnerability lies in the `withdraw()` function which uses `.call()` to send ETH to a partner contract, forwarding all available gas.
+By becoming a malicious withdraw partner with a gas-consuming `receive()` function (infinite loop), we can consume all gas and prevent the subsequent `owner.transfer()` from executing.
+This challenge demonstrates the dangers of forwarding all gas to untrusted contracts and the importance of using the pull-over-push pattern for payments.

 ## Other Useful Commands